-The first homework assignment I give students is to take photos in Program Mode to explore ISO settings and to use the Rule of Thirds.
+The first homework assignment I give students is to take a series of photos in Program Mode to explore ISO settings and to use the Rule of Thirds.
 I also ask them to tell me the name of a photographer whose work they admire.

 Rule Of Thirds

 If you compose your image using the Rule of Thirds, vertical lines are placed one-third to the right or left, or, horizontal lines are placed one-third up or down.
 In short, the Rule of Thirds says to compose your image so that items are not dead center.
 Don’t use the camera like a pistol!
 You are not shooting a bullseye; you are placing an image within a frame.

 In general, the Rule of Thirds is useful in compositions with strong horizontal and vertical elements.
 For example, paintings by Edward Hopper often have strong verticals and horizontals, as did abstract painters in the Color Field and other artistic movements.

 To learn more about the Rule of Thirds, do an Internet search for “Rule of Thirds” and look at the images.
 Also, you might visit http://digital-photography-school.com/rule-of-thirds/

 ISO: Varying Your Camera’s Sensitivity To Light